knud21kea/football/documents/README.md

 - find all setup.csv in any subfolder of CSV-files
 - for each setup create League and add to Organisation
 - for each found setup find teams.csv in same folder
-- for each teams create Team and add to League.
+- for each line in teams create Team and add to League.
 Cannot add more than 12
-- create 32 Rounds and add to League
+- create 32 Round and add to League
 - for each Round generate puesdo random match data for 12 teams fullfilling requirements for schedule organisation
 - from this data create 6 Match and add to Round (uses RoundGenerator)
 - save each Round as .csv and import